No Products in the Cart

 Since then, men began to use wedding rings as well as women almost for the most part (with a marketing push), as a way to remember their wives in the distance.
 A gesture they copied from soldiers during World War II.

-As explained above, tradition dictates that each member of the couple buys their partner's wedding band.
-But this really is usually (and should be) a joint decision, a product of communication with the couple and not an imposition of any kind.
+As already explained, tradition dictates that the bride or her family buys the wedding rings.
+But this really usually (and should) be a joint decision, a product of communication with the couple, and not an imposition of any kind.

 However traditional a marriage may be, the current landscape allows the couple to decide the rules of the game.
 However, keep in mind that the selection of a good wedding ring for men is just as important as for women and deserves the same budget and planning.